The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Estimates in the linear case

 \subsection{The case of a homogeneous in space matrix field}

-In this paragraph we focus on the case when $M$ does not depend on the space variable but may depend on time: using Proposition~\ref{prop:systlin}, we can actually indeed recover a similar result (here only stated and proved in the case $s=0$) for a class of non autonomous systems. \begin{coro} Let $\alpha>0$, $M\in {\mathscr{C}^{0,\alpha}}([0,T] ;\mathscr{P})$.
-For any $V\in E_T^0$ having vanishing spatial mean at all times and such that~$L_{M }V\in Y_T^{-1}$ there holds
+In this paragraph we focus on the case when $M$ does not depend on the space variable but may depend on time: using Proposition~\ref{prop:systlin}, we can actually indeed recover a similar result for a class of non autonomous systems. \begin{coro} Let $s\in\R$, $\alpha>0$ and $M\in {\mathscr{C}^{0,\alpha}}([0,T] ;\mathscr{P})$.
+For any $V\in E_T^s$ having vanishing spatial mean at all times and such that~$L_{M }V\in Y_T^{s-1}$ there holds

 \end{coro} \begin{proof} We consider a subdivision $t_0=0<t_1<\cdots < t_\kappa = T$ of $[0,T]$, such that each subinterval has size smaller than~$T/\kappa$ with~$\kappa$ to be determined.
-Using the notation introduced in Corollary~\ref{coro:thetapet} , we see that each matrix $M(t_i)$ belongs to $\mathscr{P}_{\eta(M)}$.
+Using the notation introduced in Corollary~\ref{coro:thetapet}, we see that each matrix $M(t_i)$ belongs to $\mathscr{P}_{\eta(M)}$.
 So writing